IDS6916/project_template/README.md

 <img src="images/Reg_Infl_Survey_pg1.JPG" width="425" ><img src="images/Reg_Infl_Survey_pg2.JPG" width="425" >

+### 5.2 Define Routes

+Write about using the studies and then ploting routes in the KMZ.
+Show the KMZ file.

+### 5.3 Route and City Information

+Write about getting the info about the routes and the cities.
+Show how this was placed into a xls file.

+### 5.3 Graph Tea Writeup

+Write up a little about Graph Tea.
+Then show a pic of the routes and cities in Graph Tea.

 ## 6. Results

 ### 6.1 Route Decision Questionnaire Responses

+Write up about the responses.

 ### 6.2 Regional Influence Questionnaire Response

+Write up about the responses.

 ### 6.3 Calculating Attribute Weights

+Write how the survey results were made into weights.
+Show the xls file.
+Show the cartel and routes.

 ### 6.4 Graph Tea (Change the name) Results

+Write how Graph Tea works.
+Record a video of the Graph Tea running.
+Show the final result in Graph Tea.
+Show the result in KMZ.

 ## 7. Conclusion